-Rob received his musical education in the barrooms of Forest Avenue in his home town of Des Moines, Iowa, sitting in with the likes of Rose Marie Webster, Luther Allison, Sonny Terry and Brownie McGhee.
+Rob received his musical education in the barrooms of Forest Avenue in his home town of Des Moines, Iowa, sitting in with the likes of Rose Marie Webster, Sonny Terry and Brownie McGhee, and Luther Allison.

 Blues/Folk based, he can cover Jazz or blues standards, or do a set of his own tunes.
-His finger-picking style comes from listening to Blind Blake, Doc Watson and prewar Chicago Blues players.
-His slide playing influenced by Johnny Winter, Lowell George and Ry Cooder.
+His finger-picking style comes from listening to Blind Blake, Doc Watson,and the prewar Chicago Blues players.
+His slide playing is heavily influenced by Johnny Winter, Lowell George and Ry Cooder.
 For slide Rob uses a ’32 National Duolian.
 For most of the regular guitar work his ’35 Epiphone archtop, or ’54 Gibson Lg-2.
-His songwriting is heavily influenced by the Texas songwriters and is laced with self-deprecating humor.
+His songwriting is influenced by Texas songwriters and is laced with self-deprecating humor.

-Rob’s 2015 release, Blues In a Bottle, won The Blues Foundation’s 2016 Best Self-Produced CD award.
+Rob’s 2015 release, Blues In a Bottle, won The International Blues Foundation’s 2016 Best Self-Produced CD award.

-Rob is an honorary member of the Central Iowa Blues Society, the Iowa Blues Hall of Fame and has participated in the Blues in the Schools programs with Fruteland Jackson, and Billy Branch.
+Rob is an honorary member of the Central Iowa Blues Society, The Iowa Blues Hall of Fame, The Iowa Rock and Roll Hall of Fame, and has participated in the Blues in the Schools programs with Fruteland Jackson, and Billy Branch.

-Festivals and other larger shows include: Mississippi Valley Blues Festival, Northland Bluegrass Fest, LaCrosse Folk Fest, Bowlful O Blues, Harkin Steak Fry,and The Val Air Ballroom.
+Festivals and other larger shows include: Mississippi Valley Blues Festival, Northland Bluegrass Fest, LaCrosse Folk Fest, Bowlful O Blues, Blue Ribbon Blues Fest, Harkin Steak Fry, The M-Shop, and The Val Air Ballroom on several occasions.